 September 22 is World Car Free Day, and we’ve decided to make it an annual celebration for our company.
 We spent years engineering VOOMcart for that exact reason — to replace the car trunk for running errands in walkable neighbourhoods.

 One main objective of Car Free Day is to promote active transportation in so-called 15-minute cities, which means everything you need (food, healthcare, schools, green spaces - even work! ) should be within a 15-20 minute walk or bike ride from your home.
 But more than half of all car trips are walkable distances is no surprise, and it is no wonder we need a National Day to inspire change.
 In North America, we have been totally immersed in car culture since the early 1950s.
 As Antonia Malchik succinctly writes in her book A Walking Life, “we need to re-engineer walking back into our lives.”

 Three main spheres of influence must work together to shift our ingrained habit of grabbing the keys to run errands and to make car-free living viable.

-1 - First, urban design needs to be human scale and, as Jan Gehl says, focus on ‘the life between buildings.'
+1 - First, urban design needs to be human scale and, as the famed architect Jan Gehl says, focus on ‘the life between buildings.'

 2 - Secondly, urban planning needs to support and endorse policies that prioritize people, not cars and ensure people feel safe when cycling or walking.